NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 One can specify the compilers as::

     ./build.py --cc=/path/to/gcc --cxx=/path/to/g++ --gfortran=/path/to/gfortran

+Note that for now only GCC 5 is supported.

 If the conda packages were installed in a location other than ``$HOME/miniconda3/envs/isis``, the path to that directory should be